 To understand the actual costs, it’s a good idea to investigate the levels of service available.
-For example, Hotspot Shield does offer a free VPN that allows 500MB of data use per day.
-That'll work fine for many online activities, such as browsing websites, but won't last long if you start watching videos or sending attachments.
+For example, Hotspot Shield offers a free VPN that allows 500MB of data use per day.
+That'll work fine for many online activities such as browsing websites and checking email, but it won't last long if you start watching videos or sending attachments.

 Moving up to high-end clients for business purposes, choosing products from Cisco or Microsoft will be much more expensive, but there will also be more assurances about service level agreements, technical support, encryption level, and reliability.

 The main point to make here is that the decision is often not whether you should use a VPN (since there are so many free and low-cost options), it’s how much you should pay.
-And this depends on what level of protection you need and what you are doing online.
+And this depends on what level of protection you need and what you're doing online.

 Level of protection and service

 Assuming you can justify the low cost of a VPN, the next decision is related to how much protection and security you need.
 Let’s make one thing clear here – a VPN is a smart choice for those who need extra security, privacy, and anonymity online because you don’t want to be a pawn for advertisers serving you ads, you don’t want to get hacked, and you like to protect your identity.
 It does not imply you are stealing software or streaming illegal movies.
 A VPN is a justifiable security measure for anyone who uses the internet.

 So, on to the level of protection of protection you need.
 A free service will usually provide encryption for one device, and often for only one country where you will access web servers.
 The speed will also likely be throttled, so you won’t be able to download 4K movies in a matter of minutes.